 Inspiration can be a tough thing to come by.
 That is why today, we at VTT are going to investigate four different methods you can try in order to find, revive and revitalise your inspiration.
-From asking questions to reflection on what has worked in the past, this article searches for strategies with you.
+From asking questions to reflecting on what has worked in the past, this article searches for strategies with you.

 There is a plethora of questions you can ask when you are searching for inspiration.
 Don’t be afraid to talk to other people and see what inspires them.
 Maybe try a couple of things out.